plone/training/docs/voltoaddons/intro.md

-At the end of this course you will know how to extend Volto using add-ons, what are the current capabilities of add-ons, their pros and cons, how to distribute addons and how to deploy them.
+At the end of this course you will know how to extend Volto using add-ons, what are the current capabilities of add-ons, their pros and cons, how to distribute add-ons and how to deploy them.

 ### Roadmap